JKonTiki/Francoise/README.md

 We can generate new components and pages from the CLI!

-`gulp component -g new-component-name` will do just that, and we can delete with `gulp page -d deletable-page`.
+`gulp component -g new-component-name` will do just that, and we can delete with `gulp page -d page-to-be-deleted`.
 Some synonym flags work too, see flags variable in gulpfile.js.
-Create commands will build a component folder with its corresponding starter files, and it will also automatically import the new SASS code to our SASS index file  at `app/general/styles/index.scss`.
-For new pages, Francoise will also set up your new render method in the navigator at `app/general/scripts/navigator.js`.
+If you'd like to tinker with this manually, here's the process that I go through:

+For new Pages & Components, I will:
+* Generate folder with corresponding HTML, SASS, & JS indices
+* Create wrappers, recommended for local scopage of new SASS & HTML code (JS can be required/imported node-style modules)
+* Import new stylesheet^^ to our main SASS index at `app/general/styles/index.scss`

+In addition, for new Pages I will also:
+* Add a new route to our navigator, corresponding to the aforementioned wrapper's ID
+* Automatically adds new HTML to our Nunjucks index (do this manually for components).
+Our navigator hides all pages less the one actively routed to.

+Deletions basically reverse engineer this process.

 #### Configuration

-Although our build process is built with a somewhat specific architecture in mind, if you want to change up the folder structure you can totally do so - just adjust the paths specified at the top of the gulpfile.
+Although our build process is built with a somewhat specific architecture in mind, if you want to change up the folder structure you can totally do so - just adjust your paths at the top of the Gulpfile.
+Config component/page generation tasks specifically if you wish to adapt those as well.

+See `app/general/scripts/navigator.js` for routing config.

 ## Credits

-Thanks to [ryanbenson](https://github.com/ryanbenson/Harvest) for offering a boilerplate gulpfile for my boilerplate gulpfile and [cferdinandi](https://github.com/cferdinandi/gulp-boilerplate)'s project for good ideas.
-And much love to [this great person](https://www.youtube.com/watch?v=0M4LLlPA68o) for the inspiration!
+Thanks to [ryanbenson](https://github.com/ryanbenson/Harvest) for offering a boilerplate gulpfile for my boilerplate gulpfile and [cferdinandi](https://github.com/cferdinandi/gulp-boilerplate) for good ideas.
+More info about Francoise project [here](https://www.youtube.com/watch?v=0M4LLlPA68o).

 This software is protected under the MIT license.
-Copyright (c) 2016 Jeremy Fryd.
+Copyright (c) 2017 Jeremy Fryd.